alanng10/class-lang/Docue/Article/Plat/a.md

 Storage modules layer on top of System in the arch.

-Type modules layer on top of System in the arch.

 Storey modules layer on top of System in the arch.

-View modules layer on top of Type modules in the arch.
+View modules layer on top of System in the arch.

 Class compile modules layer on top of List modules, Text modules, Storage modules in the arch.